tipJS-Team/tipJS/README.en.md

 tipJS.debug("someValue is " + someValue);
 </pre>

-만약 당신의 browser에 표시된 host name 이 developmentHostList 속성에 등록된 host의 경우 위의 source는 browser console 에 당신이 설정한 message를 출력할 것입니다.

-> If browser url is correct with defined host name at developmentHostList then You can see the message that you wrote.
+If browser url is correct with defined host name at developmentHostList then You can see the message that you wrote.

-development mode 와 상관없이 console log 를 출력하고 싶다면 browser 의 console.log method 혹은 tipJS.log method 를 사용하시기 바랍니다.

-> You can use the tipJS.log method even if It's not on the development mode.
+You can use the tipJS.log method even if It's not on the development mode.

 ##Benchmark
-tipJS JavaScript MVC Framework는 tipJS.benchmark 기능을 제공합니다.

-> tipJS JavaScript MVC Framework provides benchmark method.
+tipJS JavaScript MVC Framework provides benchmark method.

-tipJS.benchmark 기능을 사용하기 위한 별도의 설정작업은 필요하지 않습니다.

-> There are no precondition to use tipJS.benchmark method.
+There are no precondition to use tipJS.benchmark method.

-tipJS.benchmark.mark method 로 기점들을 등록합니다. tipJS.benchmark.elapsedTime method 로 두 기점간의 경과시간을 console 에 출력합니다.

-> Use the tipJS.benchmark.mark method for register start point and Use the tipJS.bechmark.elapsedTime method where you want to see the end of duration.
+Use the tipJS.benchmark.mark method for register start point and Use the tipJS.bechmark.elapsedTime method where you want to see the end of duration.

 <pre>
 tipJS.benchmark.mark("point1");